robertlevonyan/robertlevonyan/README.md

 ### Hi there 👋

-Im an Android developer at Picsart.
+Im an Android Engineer based in Yerevan, Armenia.
 I'm also a contributor and creator of some great open-source projects.
 In 2015 I've created the A2B Transport app, which is a public transport companion app and reached 50000+ downloads.

 Find more in https://robertlevonyan.com